U.S. Volunteers Abroad

 • 24/7 office support in case of an emergency

-• First-aid-qualified project staff
+• First-aid-qualified staff

 • Emergency evacuation plan

-Volunteer Preparation
+Volunteer preparation

 • Orientation to educate volunteers on the country and any safety concerns